MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/openxr-getting-started.md

 ![Screenshot of the mixed reality menu item open with OpenXR selected](images/openxr-img-08.png)

 > [!IMPORTANT]
-> If you see a red warning icon next to **OpenXR Plugin (Preview)**, click the icon and select **Fix all** before continuing.
+> If you see a red warning icon next to **OpenXR Plugin**, click the icon and select **Fix all** before continuing.
 The Unity Editor may need to restart itself for the changes to take effect.

 ![Screenshot of the OpenXR project validation window](images/openxr-img-06.png)